 On page Custom Settings, I describe how you can recall the sets or groups of custom settings and how you can create and store the sets.
 At the moment, however, I do not have any practical experience with this feature.

-No. See next question for how you can release the flash.
+No. See next question for how you can release and fire the inbuilt flash.

 You have, however, to hide the flash manually, that is, press it gently back into its housing.